paulyuanmath/paulyuanmath.github.io/_news/announcement_16.md

 related_posts: false
 ---

-Our paper [Adaptive sieving: A dimension re- duction technique for sparse optimization problems](https://arxiv.org/pdf/2306.17369) has been accepted for publication at **Mathematical Programming Computation**! :tada:
+Our paper [Adaptive sieving: A dimension reduction technique for sparse optimization problems](https://arxiv.org/pdf/2306.17369) has been accepted for publication at **Mathematical Programming Computation**! :tada: